-The Board of Directors determines basic management policy, matters related to the internal control system, and other important matters, and monitors directors and executive officers, in the execution of their duties.
+The Board of Directors determines basic management policy, matters related to the internal control system, and other important matters, and supervises directors and executive officers, in the execution of their duties.

-(2) Qualification of directors
+(2) Qualification of Directors and Auditors

 Having high ethical standards as well as the experience, knowledge and ability required to create mid- to long-term corporate value, our directors spend a sufficient amount of time for the Board of Directors in order to fulfill their own obligations and responsibilities.